Tempranillo Day – Celebrating the Tempting Tempranillo

 The nose is fragrant and enticing with spice, vanilla and a touch of mocha.

-Pretty full-bodied for Rioja (which despite its reputation is rarely more than full-bodied) with rich sweet black plummy fruit, fragrant vanilla and dried fruit notes too.
+Pretty full-bodied for Rioja (which despite its reputation is rarely more than medium-bodied) with rich sweet black plummy fruit, fragrant vanilla and dried fruit notes too.
 The palate is round, rich and succulent with rich cherry on the the end of the mid palate together with a touch of fruit cake and a light dusting of cocoa and coffee and a lovely sinewy texture of gentle tannins and oak.
 This is a terrific wine to drink and enjoy without thinking about too much.
-The soft, fruity and modern side of Tempranillo and Rioja it scores high for pleasure and sheer drinkability - 88/100 points
+The soft, fruity and modern side of Tempranillo and Rioja it scores high for pleasure and sheer drinkability – 88/100 points

 Around £12.00 a bottle in the UK from Ocado.